cosinekitty/astronomy/source/js/README.md

 <a name="SearchMoonQuarter"></a>

 ## SearchMoonQuarter(dateStart) ⇒ [<code>MoonQuarter</code>](#MoonQuarter)
+**Kind**: global function
-Finds the first quarter lunar phase after the specified date and time.
+**Brief**: Finds the first quarter lunar phase after the specified date and time.

 The quarter lunar phases are: new moon, first quarter, full moon, and third quarter.
 To enumerate quarter lunar phases, call `SearchMoonQuarter` once, then pass its return value to [NextMoonQuarter](#NextMoonQuarter) to find the next `MoonQuarter`.
 Keep calling `NextMoonQuarter` in a loop, passing the previous return value as the argument to the next call.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |